 Eligible patients will be randomized in a 1:1 ratio to a single 2-week ECG monitoring period with the Zio Patch versus usual care.
 The study will not employ a sham-patch and neither the trial team nor the participants will be blinded to the intervention.
 All participants will receive a letter informing them which group them have been assigned to.
 The participant's GP will be notified that the participant has been randomized and the study arm; a copy of the participant's consent form (signature page) will also be included for reference.
-For all participants screened with the Zio Patch, the ECG findings will be reported back to the participant's GP and future management of any abnormal findings will be at the GPs discretion.
+For all participants screened with the Zio Patch, GP's will be sent the ECG findings related to the presence and duration of AF episodes, along with any details that might be useful to interpret these results (such as the duration of monitoring).
+Participants will also be sent this results letter, along with a cover letter.
+Future management of the monitoring results will be at the GPs discretion.
+Additional findings will also be communicated to GPs if considered to be clinically important.
+A complete monitoring report (including all incidental findings) will not be routinely provided to GPs but will be available if required.